scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 It also works in streamlit-quill, which uses a python script to generate a text box in the default web browser.
 It also works in the web-based version of [VS Code](https://vscode.dev/).

-Voice In will not work in desktop applications that support the editing of Jupyter notebooks, such as the *JupyterLab.app* application, the *nteract* application, and external text editors, such as *VS Code*, that support the editing of Jupyter notebooks.
+Voice In will not work in desktop applications that support the editing of Jupyter notebooks, such as the [*JupyterLab Desktop*](https://github.com/jupyterlab/jupyterlab-desktop) application, the [*nteract*](https://nteract.io/) application, and external text editors, such as *VS Code*, that support the editing of Jupyter notebooks.
 Likewise, *Voice In Plus* will not work in Python Widgets.
 *Voice In Plus* is limited to web browsers, whereas other automated speech recognition software can also operate in the terminal and at the command prompt in GUI-driven applications.